 Just kidding!
 Pizza and other dinner leftovers can make a great breakfast!

-When choosing cereals, read the nutrition facts label.
-Try to choose ones that are lower in sugar, contain whole grains, and have at least 3-4 grams of fiber per serving.
+If you have blood sugar concerns, try to choose ones that are lower in sugar, contain whole grains, and have at least 3-4 grams of fiber per serving.

 8. Spoiled Milk